Grace Kelly: 1954–1956: Critical acclaim and final films

 After the success of Mogambo, Kelly starred in the television play The Way of an Eagle with Jean-Pierre Aumont, before being cast in the film adaptation of Frederick Knott's Broadway play Dial M for Murder, opposite Ray Milland and Robert Cummings.
 Kelly played the role of the wealthy wife of a retired professional tennis player.
 Alfred Hitchcock became one of Kelly's mentors during the last years of her career.
-She was subsequently loaned by MGM to work in several Hitchcock films, which would become some of her most critically acclaimed and recognized work.
+She was subsequently lent by MGM to work in several Hitchcock films, which would become some of her most critically acclaimed and recognized work.
 Kelly began filming scenes for her next film, The Bridges at Toko-Ri, in early 1954, with William Holden, for Paramount Pictures.
 The story, based on the novel by James Michener, is about American Navy jet fighters stationed to fight in Asia.
 Kelly played the role of Holden's wife.
-Edith Head did her costumes, with whom she had established a friendly relationship.
+Edith Head, with whom she had established a friendly relationship, did her costumes.

 Kelly unhesitatingly turned down the opportunity to star alongside Marlon Brando in On the Waterfront (1954).
 Eva Marie Saint, who replaced her, went on to win an Academy Award for the role.
 Instead, Kelly played the role of Lisa Fremont in Rear Window.
 Kelly stated, "All through the making of Dial M for Murder, he (Hitchcock) sat and talked to me about Rear Window all the time, even before we had discussed my being in it."
 Kelly's co-star, James Stewart, was highly enthusiastic about working with her.
-The role of Lisa Fremont, a wealthy Manhattan socialite and fashion model who "never wore the same dress twice", was unlike any of the previous women she had played.
+The role of Lisa Fremont, a wealthy Manhattan socialite and fashion model who "never wore the same dress twice," was unlike any of the previous women she had played.
 This marked her first performance as an independent career woman.
 In line with their previous collaborations, Hitchcock provided the camera with a slow-sequenced silhouette of Kelly, along with close-ups of the two stars kissing, finally lingering closely on her profile.
 Hitchcock brought her elegance to the foreground by changing her dresses many times, including: "glamorous evening short dresses, a sheer negligee over a sleek nightgown, a full-skirted floral dress, and a casual pair of jeans".
 Upon the film's opening in October 1954, Kelly was again praised.
 Variety's film critic remarked on the casting, commenting on the "earthy quality to the relationship between Stewart and Miss Kelly", as "both do a fine job of the picture's acting demands".